SMA 2020 Conference Program and Abstracts

 SMA 2020 Conference Program at a Glance

 I’m pleased to announce that the 3rd Conference of the Society for Medical Anthropology will take place in Havana, Cuba, on March 9-12, 2020.
 It will take place during Anthropos 2020, the anthropology conference organized by the University of Havana.
-The conference registration and welcome will take place on Monday, March 9th, and we will devote each of the following three days to one topic: 1) social determination of health from social medicine, critical epidemiology, and critical medical anthropology perspective, 2) sexual and reproductive health and rights, and 3) indigenous movements and intercultural care in health.
+The conference registration will take place on Monday, March 9th, and we will devote each of the following three days to one topic: 1) social determination of health from social medicine, critical epidemiology, and critical medical anthropology perspective, 2) sexual and reproductive health and rights, and 3) indigenous movements and intercultural care in health.

 We hope to have participation from medical anthropologists from around the world and that, by holding the meeting in Cuba, many will come from other Latin American countries that have been highly productive intellectually in these three areas.
 All the sessions will have translation services Spanish-English.
 Travel to Cuba to attend conferences is permitted, and since commercial flights from the United States were allowed two years ago, the cost of traveling to Havana has decreased substantially.
 We are currently working on securing affordable single and shared rooms and we will provide more information as it becomes available.
 The deadline to submit abstracts is October 12th.
 Please mark the dates!